Skip to content

 Final notes before we start

-All nodes will be installed with a minimal install AlmaLinux 9.
-Needed other packages (rpms) will be created on the fly from sources.
+All nodes will be installed with a minimal install AlmaLinux 9 or Ubuntu 24.04.
+Needed other packages will be created on the fly from sources.

 • To simplify this tutorial, firewall will be deactivated.
 You can reactivate it later.

-• We will keep SELinux enforced.
+• We will keep SELinux enforced on RHEL 9 systems.
 When facing permission denied, try setting SELinux into permissive mode to check if that's the reason, or check selinux logs.
 I know SELinux can be difficult to deal with, but keeping it enforced also forces you to avoid unexpected dangerous things.

 • You can edit files using vim which is a powerful tool, but if you feel more comfortable with, use nano (nano myfile.txt, then edit file, then use Ctrl+O to save, and Ctrl+X to exit).
 There is a very nice tutorial online for Vim, investing in it worth it on the long term.